vgmtrans/vgmtrans/tests/parity/README.md

 Summary, MIDI, and SF2/DLS tests are deliberately separate.
 One mismatch will not prevent CTest from reporting the other layers.
 Capcom SNES additionally has an export smoke test that checks whole-archive discovery and artifact creation.

+### Known NDS baseline findings

+The semantic NDS migration was checked against a Mega Man ZX ROM (35 collections) and a Last Window mini2SF set (56 collections).
+Summary and SF2/DLS parity passed for every collection.
+MIDI comparison reached these two pre-existing differences between the original and value architectures:

+- Mega Man ZX `CRISIS`: the original path emits an extra zero pitch-bend at tick 2343 before the next bend at tick 2345.
+- Last Window `SEQ_BGM_23`: the original path emits one extra pitch-bend-range data-entry controller at tick zero on track 15.

+Both differences reproduce with the same normalized event counts, first mismatch, and event context at commit `0b1f6970c`, before the NDS semantic migration.
+They are renderer/output-normalization differences, not migration regressions.
+Tetris DS mini2SF parity currently stops earlier because the original-side corpus map contains duplicate empty collection names; this harness limitation also reproduces before the migration.